top of page

 Low maintenance/Different Management

-You will need to manage your native plant garden, though.
-Part of the joy of gardening is to watch the garden come into its own, with editing by you to keep a pleasing design.
-Remove unwanted seedlings as your garden thrives.
-Cut back the foliage in spring, making sure you do not harm overwintering caterpillars and native bees.
-In the fall, leave the leaf litter to provide habitat.
+You will need to care for your native plant garden.
+Part of the joy of gardening is to watch the garden come into its own.
+You will need to care to keep a pleasing design, to remove unwanted seedlings, cut back the foliage in spring, and leave the leaf litter in fall to provide habitat.

 Doug Tallamy, author of Bringing Nature Home makes an articulate case for using native plants in suburban landscapes.
 From his website: "As gardeners and stewards of our land, we have never been so empowered to help save biodiversity from extinction, and the need to do so has never been so great.
 All we need to do is plant native plants!"